Blog

 Procrastination maps onto Big Five traits, not laziness.
 What the meta-analytic evidence says about Conscientiousness, delay, and how to counter it.

-Making retrospectives work: the personality science behind better team reflection
+Making retrospectives work: what personality science shows

 Personality predicts job satisfaction independently of the role.
-Low Neuroticism is the strongest Big Five predictor — chronically dissatisfied in any job.
+Low Neuroticism is the strongest Big Five predictor, chronically dissatisfied in any job.

 Software engineer personality: what Big Five research shows

-Software engineer personality: Big Five patterns in Openness and Discipline — but within-group variance is so large the programmer stereotype breaks down.
+Software engineer personality: Big Five patterns in Openness and Discipline, but within-group variance is so large the programmer stereotype breaks down.

 Big Five self-ratings and peer assessments diverge most on Neuroticism (r=.20–.40).
 These blind spots silently distort team coordination and trust.

-The Vision-Discipline tension: innovation vs execution in teams
+The Vision-Discipline tension: innovation vs execution

 How to build a balanced team using personality science

-Bell (2007) meta-analysis: Conscientiousness and Agreeableness predict team performance most consistently — minimum scores matter as much as mean scores do.
+Bell (2007) meta-analysis: Conscientiousness and Agreeableness predict team performance most consistently, minimum scores matter as much as mean scores do.

 Does team personality predict performance?